 Coefficients a

-Model Unstandardized Coefficients Standardized Coefficients + C:-
+Model Unstandardized Coefficients Standardized Co Standardized Coeff icients 4 C:~

 В Std.
 Error Beta ι Sig.

 1 (Constant) 20414.395 5859.594 3.484 .018

 Wages 15.12 .000 .777 6.383 .001

 Benefits 27.11 .000 .266 2.185 .081

 a.
-De a.
 Dependent Variable: Productive Working Hours

 The results of the t-test in this study show the testing of each independent variable (Wages and Benefits) that affects the dependent variable (Productive Working Hours).
 Based on the coefficients table, for the Wages variable, the obtained t-value is 6.383 with a significance (Sig.) value of 0.001.
-Since the significance value is less than 0.05, it can be concluded that wages have a significant effect on Productive Working Hours.
-This means that changes in the Wages variable can significantly affect Productive Working Hours.
-Meanwhile, for the Benefits variable, the obtained t-value is 2.185, with a significance value of 0.081.
-Because the significance value is greater than 0.05, it can be concluded that Benefits does not have a statistically significant effect on Productive Working Hours at the 5% significance level.
-This indicates that, although Benefits may affect Productive Working Hours, the effect is not strong enough to be considered significant in this model at the specified significance level.
+Since the significance value is less than 0.05, it can be concluded that Wages has a significant effect on Productive Working Hours.
+This means that changes in the Wages variable can statistically significantly affect Productive Working Hours.
+Meanwhile, for the Benefits variable, the obtained t-value is 2.185 with a significance value of 0.081.
+Since the significance value is greater than 0.05, it can be concluded that Benefits does not have a statistically significant effect on Productive Working Hours at the 5% significance level.
+This indicates that, although Benefits may have an effect on Productive Working Hours, the effect is not strong enough to be considered significant in this model at the specified significance level.
 In other words, the Benefits variable may still positively influence Productive Working Hours, but not significantly enough in this model.